 General and administrative expenses were \$3,788,000 in 2001, compared with \$3,361,000 in 2000 and \$4,927,000 in 1999.
 The increase of \$427,000 or 13%, from 2000 to 2001 was primarily attributable to the related costs of an increase in personnel, which included the hiring of senior management personnel as part of the reorganization and consolidation of our operations in California, and the costs related to leasing a larger facility.
-The decrease of \$1,566,000 or 32% from 1999 to 2000 was due to the wind-down of our ECT and relocation of our headquarters in October1999 from Rhode Island to California.
+The decrease of \$1,566,000 or 32% from 1999 to 2000 was due to the wind-down of our ECT and relocation of our headquarters in October 1999 from Rhode Island to California.

-Wind-down expenses related to our ECT research, our Rhode Island operations and the transfer of our headquarters to California totaled \$0, \$3,327,000 and \$6,048,000 for 2001, 2000 and 1999, respectively.
+Wind-down expenses related to our ECT research, our Rhode Island operations and the transfer of our headquarters to California totaled \$575,000, \$3,327,000 and \$6,048,000 for 2001, 2000 and 1999, respectively.
 1999 expenses included accruals of approximately \$1.6 million for employee severance costs, \$1.9 million in losses and reserves for the write-down of related patents and fixed assets, \$1.2 million for our costs of settlement of a 1989 funding agreement with the Rhode Island Industrial Recreational Building Authority, \$700,000 of estimated additional carrying costs through June 30, 2000, and other related expenses totaling \$760,000.

 During 2000, we incurred approximately \$290,000 of costs in excess of the amounts accrued as of December 31, 1999 for the carrying costs, including lease payments, property taxes and utilities, through the expected June 30, 2000 disposition of the Rhode Island facilities.
 During the third and fourth quarters of 2000 we incurred additional \$1.3 million in carrying costs for the Rhode Island facilities, as we were unable to dispose of them as expected.
 We created a reserve of \$1,780,000 related to the carrying costs for the Rhode Island facilities through 2001.
-In the year 2001 we utilized all of the reserve.
+In the year 2001 we utilized all of the reserve and subsequently, as of the end of 2001, revised our estimates by establishing an additional reserve of \$575,000 related to the rent and operating expenses net of subtenant rent income for our former corporate headquarters in Rhode Island.
+This estimate was based in part on the information provided by our broker/realtor in Rhode Island as to the projected amount of time it would take until the facility would be fully occupied.
 We have subleased substantial portions of the facilities and are actively seeking to sublease, assign or sell our remaining interests in the properties.
 However, there can be no assurance that we will be able to dispose of these facilities in a reasonable time, if at all.
-As we cannot predict the exact disposal date of these properties, we will record all future expenses as they incur as normal operating expenses.
+As we cannot predict the exact fully leased or disposal date of these properties, we will continue to evaluate and record all future estimated expenses based on periodic estimates of the date at which the facility would be fully leased or disposed of.